CEA-MetroCarac/fitspy/doc/user_guide/workflow.rst

 - (`11 <gui.html?fitting>`_) *Use* :code:`Parameters` *to see the results and to set bounds and constraints for a new fitting*
 - (`13 <gui.html?models>`_) :code:`Save Select` *or* :code:`Save All` *the `Models` in a `.json` file (to be replayed later)*

-(*) **use left/right click on the figure to add/delete a baseline or a peak point**
+**(*)** *use left/right click on the figure to add/delete a baseline or a peak point*

-Once saved, a `Fitspy` model enables to recover a previous state (as-it) if all the spectra defined in the model can be loaded again as follows:
+Once saved, a `Fitspy` model enables to recover a previous state (as-it, if all the spectra defined in the model can be loaded again) as follows:

 - (`14 <gui.html?fitting>`_) :code:`Reload` *the `Fitspy` model (`.json` file)*
 - (`10 <gui.html?fitting>`_) :code:`Fit` **or** :code:`Fit All` **the selected spectrum/spectra**